Diploma in Cognitive Behavioural Therapy (DipCBT)Work towards professional accreditation as a Cognitive Behavioural Therapist

 Fees can be repaid by a pre-agreed payment plan if required.

 An initial non-refundable deposit of £300.00 is required once we offer you a place on the programme.

 Diploma in Cognitive Behavioural Therapy (120 SCQF credits at level 11)

-The course starts on Thursday 17th August 2023 – 6pm-9pm (one, sometimes two Saturdays a month).
+The course starting August 2024.
+Tuesday evenings – 6pm-9pm (and one, sometimes two Saturdays a month).

 *Please note all courses are subject to sufficient class numbers to be able to run, Applications being accepted now.

 134 Douglas Street